Lavender-C/portfolio-site/README.md

 Honestly this might bleed into Monday depending on how the creative juices flow (and how easy it is to get the site up and running).
 I am really excited to see all of this come together.
 Even though its a fairly small and low-intensity project it is my first personal project that I have had full command over and ~~almost~~ seen to completion.
 It is very fufilling and I'm furiously brainstorming the next project I want to work on. :) Tally ho!

 </details>

+<h3>4/9/25</h3>

+Hi!
+It's been quite a while since I last added an entry to the README, but that doesn't mean I haven't been hitting the grind!
+The site is live and the update process is very easy.
+I am very happy with hosting on Vercel.
+Because the site was live I showed it to a lot of my friends and family and they gave me some feedback so here is what I changed:

+- Scrolling all the way to the bottom of the experience page fixed
+- Responsive design added to the home page
+- Text links are more overt in that they can be clicked
+- The like button does not get cut off during its animation
+- The program shortcuts resize properly
+- The clock stops wrapping when a lot of programs are open (on mobile)
+- All of the content in the File Explorer has media and descriptions.
+- Fixed the name of a couple of the windows. (the topbar is the desktop program, the taskbar and the shortcuts shows the purpose of the window)
+- Console text animation is much faster

+Thr file explorer content was a bit harder than I expected, mostly because I had to go back and try to run some old projects to get photos and videos of them operating (Tune Tracer in particular gave me some grief since when I handed it over to the client I lost access to the API and database :/).
+I will not make that mistake again, I will take plenty of pics and videos of all projects moving forward while they are live so I don't have to try to scrounge stuff up again.
+It was also a little difficult deciding what to include and how in-depth to go.
+I am worried I'm a bit long winded on some of the image descriptions, if people think it's too verbose I'll come up with a way to be more concise (or change the layout).

+I think I'm almost done with all of the functions for the app.
+After that I think I will start adding more animations for the windows and the content in them.

+If you are viewing this coming from my website, thank you so much for checking out what I've worked on so far!!
+It has been so much fun to build a UI web project of my own since during most projects in school I had to work other features, so this is really my chance to let loose and express myself.
+If you have feedback or run into any problems, please make use of the Issues tab.

+It's very late, I got too locked in and now its 4am, so I'll wrap this up for now. <3